-In practice, this framework is designed to improve several aspects of the dynamics and of observable construction: \begin{enumerate} \item Energy-conservation diagnostics, by enforcing a local Friedmann constraint with gradient-induced curvature corrections; \item The proper effect of the Hubble friction on the overdense and underdense patches through a spatially varying Hubble rate $H(\mathbf{x},t)$; \item The construction of \emph{uniform-density slices} required for $\delta N$ and related statistics, including the correct volume weighting of different regions; and \item The sensitivity to non-Gaussian tails, which is controlled by the coupled evolution of local expansion and spatial gradients. \end{enumerate} As long as metric inhomogeneities and shear remain modest, this approach captures the leading mode-mode couplings via gravity that are missed by a rigid FLRW background, while remaining sufficiently light-weight to explore large volumes, long durations, and broad parameter ranges.
-It is therefore complementary to full numerical relativity: our scheme is optimised for efficiently resolving nonlinear scalar dynamics and their statistical consequences, whereas fully relativistic simulations remain the gold standard for regimes where anisotropies, gravitational waves, or strong-gravity effects become essential.
+In practice, this framework is designed to improve several aspects of the dynamics and of observable construction: \begin{enumerate} \item Energy-conservation diagnostics, by enforcing a local Friedmann constraint with gradient-induced curvature corrections; \item The proper effect of the Hubble friction on the overdense and underdense patches through a spatially varying Hubble rate $H(\mathbf{x},t)$; \item The construction of \emph{uniform-density slices} required for $\delta N$ and related statistics, including the correct volume weighting of different regions; and \item The sensitivity to non-Gaussian tails, which is controlled by the coupled evolution of local expansion and spatial gradients. \end{enumerate}